loatlam/external_natural_merge_sort_n_way/README.md

 instruction is included in each program itself, just run the program and follow the instruction.

-those program are used for testing.
+those program are used for testing